What Are Hidden Bricks?

 Mother Joseph needed a local brick supplier to supply materials for her projects through the Sisters of Providence.
 The Hidden Brick Company was founded to supply the materials to build a large orphanage and school that she designed and built to serve the Vancouver community, the Providence Academy.
 The Academy is historically important for a number of reasons and was added to the National Register of Historic Places in 1978.

 Hidden bricks were always known for their beauty, quality and durability, and even today are sought after by collectors and people interested in vintage building materials.
-Mother Joseph knew how to make quality bricks...
+Mother Joseph knew how to make quality bricks... but who taught HER?